-- The program has demonstrated systematic efforts and has an ongoing comprehensive strategy in place to attract and retain a diverse student body, faculty, and supervisors. - The program demonstrates a climate of safety, respect, and appreciation for all learners including those from diverse, marginalized, and/or underserved communities, and has mechanisms in place for evaluating the climate and responding to any feedback regarding the climate.
+• The program demonstrates a climate of safety, respect, and appreciation for all learners including those from diverse, marginalized, and/or underserved communities, and has mechanisms in place for evaluating the climate and responding to any feedback regarding the climate.

 The program meets the requirements of this Key Element.
-The program provided evidence of providing policies and program climate of safety, respect, and appreciation.
+The program provided evidence of efforts and plans to address diversity within its personnel and students.
+The program presented evidence of commitment to a climate of safety, respect, and appreciation for all learners in its program materials and handbook, and evaluation through the Academic Support Services and Physical Resources survey.
+The Site Visit Team verified the evidence on-site.